 How can Nexplanon impact fertility?

-After Nexplanon is removed, there can be a quick return to fertility.
+After Nexplanon is removed, there can be a quick return to pre-implant menstrual cycles.
 In clinical trials with Implanon (the earlier version of Nexplanon), the amount of etonogestrel (the progestin in Nexplanon) in the blood decreased one week after removal, and pregnancies occurred in as early as 7 to 14 days.
 If you don't want to get pregnant after getting your implant taken out, you should continue using contraception.

 Nexplanon doesn't protect you from sexually transmitted infections (STIs), which can cause infertility if they're not treated.
 Remember to keep getting tested for STIs while you're using the implant.